-A/V setups: Our locations change, but usually hosts do have microphones, projectors and screens/large TVs, podiums, mac dongles, and HDMI/VGA cables.
+A/V set up: Our locations change but usually hosts do have microphones, projectors and screens/large TVs, podiums, mac dongles, and HDMI/VGA cables.
 Organizers try to come prepared with extra dongles as well.
-If you need something like wifi for a live demo, hardwire internet, etc. please let us know at least 24hrs before.
+If you need something like wifi for a live demo, hardwired internet, etc. please let us know at least 24hrs before.
 For virtual events and some in-person events we will ask you if we can record videos of talks.
-If you are NOT ok with that, let us know.
+If you are NOT ok with that, let us know before we begin.

 How many people will be there?
-Events usually get 300 RSVPs but 60-100 attendees.
+In-person events usually get 300 RSVPs but 60-100 attendees.
 As the event approaches, we will send out reminders so folks will update their RSVP to get a more accurate number.

 How will presentations work?
 Typically 3-4 presenters bring their own laptops and present directly.
 Extra mics and connecting cables/dongles help.
 Some presenters might need hardwired ethernet or special set ups.
 We will let you know of any requests in advance.

 Can I host without sponsoring food and drink?
 Yes!
 We have several user group members who want to sponsor, but do not have the office space to host.
 Let us know and we will match you up with a sponsor.